icylace/ntml/README.md

 ## WORK-IN-PROGRESS

-ntml is a fork of [@hyperapp/html](https://github.com/jorgebucaran/hyperapp/tree/master/pkg/html) that focuses on minimalism over performance.
+ntml is a fork of [@hyperapp/html](https://github.com/jorgebucaran/hyperapp/tree/master/pkg/html) that is more minimalist.